jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 ```
 At this point the boot2docker VirtualBox VM Docker daemon will be running.

-If you have any errors running the docker commands be sure you have set the environment variables specific for your setup as specified above.
+If you have any errors running the Docker commandsm be sure you have set the environment variables specific for your setup as specified above.

 At this point, the boot2docker VirtualBox VM will broker all Docker calls from your local laptop to the Docker daemon.

 ## Download the Docker Image (~2GB) from the DockerHub Registry

 [TODO:  Change this command to pull from the USB repository?]
 ```
 macosx-laptop$ docker pull fluxcapacitor/pipeline
 ```